Advantages and Disadvantages of Functional Organizational Structure

 An organization can be established in many different ways, depending on its goals.
 The structure of an organization demonstrates the system in which it operates.
 Basically, an organization structure shows the allocation of responsibilities of individuals and departments in a hierarchical way.

-A functional organization structure is one of the most common organizational structures which break down the company into departments such as the marketing department, engineering department, sales department, IT department, etc.
+A functional organization structure is one of the most common structures which break down the company into departments such as the marketing department, engineering department, sales department, IT department, etc.

-Employees are classified according to the function that they perform within the organization.
+In that structure, employees are classified according to the function that they perform within the organization.

 If you consider other types of organizational structures, you will see some differences in the reporting system.
 For example, in a projectized organizational structure, you report to the project manager.
 In a matrix organizational structure, your reporting hierarchy depends on the type of the matrix.

 In functional organizational structures, all the authority stays with the functional managers.
 Therefore the role of the project manager is very limited if he exists.
 A functional organizational structure has a vertical and disconnected structure in which communication flows through the functional managers to the top management.

 The following are some advantages of the functional organization structure:

 - Staff and department managers are skilled because they are experienced in the same field of business.